JustinGOSSES/sideproject_planning/README.md

 - Houston (or any scale) kayaking analysis from geospatial data: https://github.com/JustinGOSSES/kayaking_geospatial_project
 - side side project for kayak mapping project is visualization of NLP results of all houston canoe cloud trip reports: https://thcc.clubexpress.com/content.aspx?page_id=22&club_id=496051&module_id=164295

+#### Generative Art
+- Generative objects using "how to draw" or "architecture of " references as inspiration.
+  - Suspect this is very hard approach???
+  - Reference for leaves from paleobotanists https://twitter.com/JustinGinHou/status/1393271835442262018?s=19
+  - Reference for how to draw bivalves: https://twitter.com/franzanth/status/1390613234382610432?s=19

 ## Blog Post Future
+ - TBD